reidka/gitomator.github.io/_docs/02-quick-start.md

 ## Create `~/.gitomator`

-Create the file, `~/.gitomator`, containing your credentials and the name of your GitHub organization:
+Create the file `~/.gitomator`, containing your credentials and the name of your GitHub organization:

 ```yaml